You are my sunshine

-- Skin becomes sallow, an almost yellow discolouration
+- Skin becomes sallow, with an almost yellow discolouration

 - Telangiectasias appear, which are small dilated capillaries

-- Lines appear in areas with no movement, like the cheeks
+- Lines appear in areas with no movement, such as the cheeks

-- Discoloured areas of skin become apparent, this is referred to as mottled pigmentation
+- Discoloured areas of skin become apparent, which is referred to as “mottled pigmentation”

-- Chromosones in the skin cells get damaged, which are strands of DNA in the body, this increases precancerous actinic keratosis, and cancerous skin lesions such as melanoma
+- Chromosomes (strands of DNA) in the skin cells get damaged, which increases precancerous actinic keratosis, and cancerous skin lesions such as melanoma

-- UV radiation causes free radicals, unstable oxygen molecules that damage cell function, causing wrinkles, by activating metalloproteinase, which breaks down collagen fibres our internal scaffolding
+- UV radiation causes free radicals: unstable oxygen molecules that damage cell function.
+These cause wrinkles by activating metalloproteinase, which breaks down collagen fibres – our internal scaffolding

 But how can you tell if your skin is damaged?